9 Different Types of Owls in Iowa

 9. Barn Owl

-The Barn Owl is one of the most common types of owls in Iowa.
+The Barn Owl is one of Iowa’s most common types of owls.
 It is easily recognizable with its unique heart-shaped face and long, white, and brown wings.
-It is a large, stocky owl with a wingspan of up to four feet.
+Barn owls are large, stocky owls with wingspan up to four feet.
 They prefer to hunt over open fields and are well-adapted to living near humans.
-Barn owls can be found throughout Iowa, but they are most commonly seen in rural areas.
+Barn owls can be found throughout Iowa but are most commonly seen in rural areas.

 The Barn Owl has an interesting diet consisting mainly of small mammals, such as voles, mice, shrews, and rats.
 They are also known to eat insects and sometimes small birds.
 They have great eyesight and excellent hearing, which allows them to detect their prey from a long distance.
 Barn owls are nocturnal animals and hunt at night, using their stealthy flight to capture their prey.

 In Iowa, Barn Owls are an important part of our natural ecosystems.
 They help to keep rodent populations in check, thus preventing crop damage and other agricultural problems.
-As the human population expands, it is important to protect and conserve this species to continue performing its vital role in our environment.
+As the human population expands, protecting and conserving this species is important to continue performing its vital role in our environment.

 Leave a Reply